Wildlife of Ukraine: Flora

 Ukraine's climate influences the country's distinctive forest stands.
 Deciduous trees make up 52% with the balance being coniferous.
 The most densely forested area of Ukraine is in the northwest in Polisia where pine, oak, and birch are the main tree species.
 In the north-central area, where the forest-steppe belt is located, the main species are oak, pine, and hornbeam.
 In the southeast area, the steppe-belt is situated, oak and pine are the main species.

 Mountainous areas are characterized by three zones: lower slopes contain mixed forests, higher elevations contain pine forests, and the highest altitudes contain alpine meadows.
 In the Carpathian Mountains, beech, oak, and spruce are the main trees, while in the Crimean Mountains, beech and oak form the largest numbers.
-Along the southern Crimean peninsular coast, the vegetation is characterized by maquis shrubland and deciduous and evergreen Mediterranean plants such as olive trees, cypress trees, oleander shrubs, pine trees, junipers and palm trees.
+Along the southern Crimean peninsular coast, the vegetation is characterized by maquis shrubland and deciduous and evergreen Mediterranean plants such as olive trees, cypress trees, oleander shrubs, different kinds of pine trees, junipers and a variety of palm trees.